RothAndrew/apacheds/README.md

 1. Build the image
 1. Expose the ports necessary to connect to Apache DS
 1. Create the volumes necessary to persist your data and bootstrap the app
-1. Specifies a file called `apacheds_admin_password.secret` that you can put the password for your system admin account.
+1. Specify a file called `apacheds_admin_password.secret` that you can put the password for your system admin account.

-See the [docker-compose.yml](docker-compose.yml) file for full details.
+See [docker-compose.yml](docker-compose.yml) for full details.

 To deploy Apache DS, run the following commands: